multani7871/employee-led-SPVs/how_to_source_employees.md.md

 - YouTuber type interviews
 - In-person panels/speaking
 #### Referrals
 - General
-			 - Carry share program
+	 - Scout program
  - Specialist segments
 	 - Recruiters
 		 - I spoke with a few recruiters about this but haven't heard from them since the initial conversation or message threads.
 	 - RIAs/Wealth Managers
 		 - May not be able to accept carry for referrals due to regulatory restrictions
 	 - CPAs/Accountants
 		 - I will investigate if they can receive carry for introductions
 	 - Employment lawyers that focus on startup employees
 		 - I will investigate if they can receive carry for introductions
- - Paid Advertising
+#### Paid Advertising
  - Linkedin
 	 - I haven't run any experiments yet
  - Twitter
 	 - I haven't run any experiments yet
  - Facebook
 	 - I haven't run any experiments yet
  - Google
 	 - I haven't run any experiments yet
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5OTY5NzksMTgyNzg0ODI1MiwxODA0MD
+eyJoaXN0b3J5IjpbLTE0NDQyOTMyMzgsMTgyNzg0ODI1MiwxOD
-QzOTQwLC00NDkzNzQyLC0xNzYwNzY3NDUsLTY0OTY0ODUyMiw3
+A0MDQzOTQwLC00NDkzNzQyLC0xNzYwNzY3NDUsLTY0OTY0ODUy
-MDAzMTY3MDVdfQ==
+Miw3MDAzMTY3MDVdfQ==
 -->